-- During these 12 months of case collection, no more than 12 weeks away from clinical practice is allowed.
+- During these 12 months of case collection, no more than 24 weeks away from clinical practice is allowed.
 Candidates must have full and unrestricted hospital privileges to practice as an obstetrician-gynecologist no later that December 11, 2021.

 - Patient case lists that fail to provide the required information, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disqualify you from admission to the Certifying Examination.
 You are personally responsible for the proper preparation, de-identified accuracy, and completeness of the case lists.